Designing a recreation center in Pakistan, at 12 years old, taught me an important lesson about the power of architecture.

 I grabbed a large sheet of 24×36” chart paper, a ruler, and my finest pencils.
-For the next three days, I would pop in my CD of Encyclopedia Encarta (these were pre-internet days, mind you) and research the local banyan tree species, draw cricket fields to scale, and create a place where Murad and his friends could play safely away from rogue rickshaws.
+For the next three days, I would pop in my CD of Encyclopedia Encarta (these were pre-internet days, mind you) and research the local banyan tree species, draw cricket fields to scale, and create a place where Murad and his friends could play safely away from fast rickshaws.

 I lost the competition—to a hospital design for Uganda.
 I looked at my banyan trees and my community-centered cricket fields, and I was disappointed.